-A LEVEL STATISTICS COURSEWORK/EXAM SPLIT: 100% exam.
+A LEVEL STATISTICS COURSEWORK/EXAM SPLIT: 100% Exam.

 A level Statistics offers students who have a good understanding of Mathematics at GCSE level the chance to study the statistical element, focusing on how statistics are applied to make sense of the world around us.
-The specification focuses on using and applying statistics to a wide variety of real life situations, including situations from a Biology, Geography, Economics and Psychology background.
+The specification focuses on using and applying statistics to a wide variety of real life situations.